• Disease Overview

 Diagnosis

 Lichen sclerosus is diagnosed by looking at the skin affected.
-All those affected require a thorough clinical evaluation, identification of characteristic physical features, and a detailed patient history.
+A thorough clinical evaluation, identification of characteristic physical features and a detailed patient history is necessary.
 There should be focus on the functional impact of the lichen sclerosus and treatment to date, including over the counter products that might be applied.
-In order to be sure of the diagnosis, a skin biopsy may be needed.
+To be sure of the diagnosis, a skin biopsy may be needed.
 Biopsies may also be performed if squamous cell carcinoma is suspected.

 • < Previous section